 About Me and About Wherever I Look

-What Do You Mean By “Overview/ Review (with Spoilers)?”
+What Do You Mean By “Recap/ Review (with Spoilers)?”

-For 4 or 5 years, when Wherever I Look was on Blogger, I had gone through multiple review templates.
-Originally I was doing what I’ve dubbed the “Play by Play” format.
+Since its inception 5 years ago on Blogger, I have used multiple templates to do reviews.
+Originally, I was doing what I’ve dubbed the “Play by Play” format.
 With that, I would note basically everything that happened in an episode and my reactions to it.
 Imagine something like a Twitter feed, but I’m giving you full details about what I’m reacting to.
-That lasted for a while but then became difficult for I was in school, working, and didn’t have time to do detailed, spoiler ridden, reviews for 20+ reviews a week.
+That lasted for a while but then became difficult for I was in school, working a full-time job, as I do now, and didn’t have time to do detailed, spoiler-ridden, reviews for 20+ productions in a week.